top of page

 As a global communications leader, I am passionate about using my experience to advocate for change in two key areas: to elevate the role of communications in organizations and to encourage women to take on international assignments.

-Elevating the Role of Communications
+Elevating the role of communications

 You can’t be what you can’t see.